 Search by Company

-You can also find a directory that lists companies in the sector you are targeting, which is often more precise than LinkedIn, which is a little light on this type of filter.
+You can also find a directory that lists companies in the sector you are targeting, which is often more precise than LinkedIn, which can give mixed results (when it comes to this type of filter).

 On the normal search, it’s a bit tedious but you can search the companies one by one.
 This way, you will have a super qualified list of prospects in your target sector or sub-sector.